-Fluorescence is a kind of luminescence, excited by irradiation of a substance with light.
+Fluorescence is a short-lived photoluminescence, excited by irradiation of a substance with light.
 The light hitting a sample puts atoms, ions or molecules in the sample into excited states (by absorption of photons), from where they decay into lower-lying states (e.g. their ground states) through spontaneous emission of fluorescence photons.
-This phenomenon occurs in various kinds of optically pumped lasers and amplifiers, e.g. in solid-state doped-insulator lasers and amplifiers (including fiber lasers and fiber amplifiers), in optically pumped semiconductor lasers, and in dye lasers.
+This phenomenon is exploited for illumination, particularly in fluorescent lamps.
+It also occurs at a side effect in various kinds of optically pumped lasers and amplifiers, e.g. in solid-state doped-insulator lasers and amplifiers (including fiber lasers and fiber amplifiers), in optically pumped semiconductor lasers, and in dye lasers.
 The resulting radiation is called fluorescent light.

 In solid-state laser gain media, phonons lead to very fast thermalization within Stark level manifolds.
 As the emission occurs on a much longer time scale, the spectral shape of the emission spectrum does not depend on the exact wavelength of the exciting light.

 Cases with resonance fluorescence – most often with atoms or molecules – are those not involving additional transitions, where the interacting atoms or molecules can be considered as simple oscillators with a certain resonance frequency.
 The emission wavelengths are then close to the excitation wavelength.